NL33/electron-git/zgithub-connection.md

 to then view the lgoic file, you need to download the zip file--this will copy the file to wherever you choose to download, matching the original upload.
 So when you view the downloaded file, the file will show up again as a logic pro file and can be opened with logic pro like normal (I have tested this)

+# Github and audio files

+if I record an aifc file and add it to git, and send it to github:
+--when I click on the file in github, it will say: "show raw".
+If I click on the "show raw", it uploads the attachment to safari.
+And plays automatically on my default music player.

+--in dropbox it shows you a music player in the browser, which is better.
+But, in github, you can still "kind of" play it in browswer, without having to download it.

 # Logic with dropbox
 --dropbox plays sound files, which github doesn't --for logic pro files--dropbox breaks them up into their components.
 Basically, they don't make sense.
 You can just download the file, like on github.